-But there are four things I’ve learnt over the past six years about getting rejections or having query letters and pitches met by silence.
+But there are four things I’ve learnt about getting rejections or having query letters and pitches met by silence.

 1. You can’t control how an editor responds to your pitches or query letters

-Yes, you can write a brilliant, well-researched pitch but once you’ve done your job (e.g. writing and sending the query letter to an editor) you don’t have control over the process anymore.
+Yes, you can write a brilliant, well-researched pitch but once you’ve done your job (e.g. writing and sending the pitch to an editor) you don’t have control over the process anymore.

-Focus on the part that you can control – send out tailored, wonderful pitches guaranteed to knock an editor’s socks off (once they open the email, that is.)
+Focus on the part that you can control – send out tailored, wonderful pitches guaranteed to knock an editor’s socks off (once they open the email.)